dastasoft/blog/_posts/why-you-should-use-chakra-ui-in-react.md

 export default theme
 ```

-In this file you can define all the general theme for your application such as font sizes, breakpoints, line heights and so on.
+In this file you can define all the general theme of your application such as font sizes, breakpoints, line heights, etc.

-For the colors Chakra UI has a default theme inspired by Tailwind CSS of colors going from a range of intensity of 50 to 900.
+For colours Chakra UI has a default theme inspired by Tailwind CSS with colours ranging from 50 to 900.

-### Extending even more the theme
+### Expanding further the theme

-One of the things that can be a barrier when you use a component library is that maybe your style or the style that the designer provides to you will be different from the base design.
+One of the things that can be a barrier when using a component library is that maybe your style or the style provided by the designer is different from the base design.

-That could become a pain in the neck, make all those changes can end on thinking that you need more work adapting the library than doing from scrach.
+That can be a headache, making all those changes can end up thinking that you need more work adapting the library than doing it from scratch.

-Let's check this example that is not from Handy Tools, I extracted from the official documentation:
+Let's see this example extracted from the official documentation:

 ```js
 // styles/theme.js